simon3270/pi-snowman-rgb/README.md

 snowman stop displaying their own patterns, and a co-ordinated pattern runs across all of the snowmen (even if there is only one of them!).

 When the code stops, it may leave some LEDs lit.
-The "-c" option to avoids this.
+Calling the program with the "-c" option may avoid this.

 You may need to press Ctrl-C twice to get the code to stop.